minio/docs/source/operations/concepts/architecture.rst

 Replication performance primarily depends on the network latency between each peer site.
    With geographically distributed peer sites, high latency between sites can result in significant replication lag.
-   This can compound with workloads that are near or at the deployment's overall performance capacity, as the replication process itself requires
+   This can compound with workloads that are near or at the deployment's overall performance capacity, as the replication process itself requires sufficient free :abbr:`I/O (Input / Output)` to synchronize objects.

    .. figure:: /images/architecture/architecture-multi-site-latency.svg
       :figwidth: 100%
       :alt: Diagram of a multi-site deployment with latency between sites

-      In this peer configuration, the latency between Site A and it's peer sites is 100ms.
+      In this peer configuration, the latency between Site A and its peer sites is 100ms.
-      The earliest point in time in which the object fully synchronizes to all sites is at least 110ms.
+      The soonest the object fully synchronizes to all sites is at least 110ms.

 Deploying a global load balancer or similar network appliance with support for site-to-site failover protocols is critical to the functionality of multi-site deployments.
    The load balancer should support a health probe/check setting to detect the failure of one site and automatically redirect applications to any remaining healthy peer.